 Beth W. Patterson was a full-time musician for over two decades before diving into the world of writing, a process she describes as “fleeing the circus to join the zoo”.
-She is the author of the books Mongrels and Misfits, The Wild Harmonic, and a contributing writer to twenty-four anthologies.
+She is the author of the books Mongrels and Misfits, The Wild Harmonic, and a contributing writer to thirty anthologies.

 Beth has occasionally worn other hats as a body paint model, film extra, minor role actor, recording studio partner, record label owner, producer, and visual artist.
 She is a lover of exquisitely stupid movies and a shameless fangirl of the band Rush.
 She lives in New Orleans with her husband Josh Paxton, jazz pianist extraordinaire.